-The Council's expenditure on schools is funded by grant monies (the Dedicated Schools Grant - DSG) which is provided by the Department for Education (DfE).
+The Authority's expenditure on schools is funded by grant monies (the Dedicated Schools Grant (DSG)) which is provided by the Department for Education (DfE).
 The DSG is ringfenced and can only be applied to meet expenditure properly included in the Schools Budget, as defined in the School Finance (England) Regulations 2008.
-The Schools Budget includes elements for a restricted range of educational services provided on a Council wide basis and for the Individual Schools Budget (ISB), which is divided into a budget share for each school.
+The Schools Budget includes elements for a restricted range of educational services provided on an Authority wide basis and for the Individual Schools Budget (ISB), which is divided into a budget share for each school.

-Details of the deployment of DSG receivable for 2011/12 are as follows:
+Details of the deployment of DSG receivable for 2012/13 are as follows: